jyooi/jyooi.github.io/content/projects/chat_app.md

 ### A Simple realtime chat-app with Elixir Pheonix and LiveView

-An realtime chat apps created is by T3 stack (Pheonix LiveView , Postgres , Fly.io)
+An realtime chat apps created by Pheonix LiveView , Postgres , Pheonix.PubSub

 A simple real-time chat app with Pheonix LiveView, and because of the nature of bi-direction communication, Capability with LiveView only takes me a couple of hours to hack this out, so I did not set up WebSocket at first as LiveView is updating the dom through web socket and the server processes everything including the dom update.